Kaviarasu510/Ex-06-Pseudo-Node-Configuration-for-Hadoop-on-Ubuntu/README.md

 1. Create a dedicated user account for hadoop

+    $sudo addgroup hadoop

+    $sudo adduser --ingroup hadoop hduser

+    $sudo usermod -a -G sudo hduser

+    $su - hduser

-2. Install java1.8 in folder /usr/local
+3. Install java1.8 in folder /usr/local
-3. Install Hadoop
+4. Install Hadoop

-4. Set the hadoop environment variables: Include the following lines in the
+5. Set the hadoop environment variables: Include the following lines in the
 $HOME/.bashrc file

-5. Set hadoop environment variables: Include the following lines /etc/profile file
+6. Set hadoop environment variables: Include the following lines /etc/profile file

-6. Run the.bashrc & profile files from the $ prompt for updating the changes
+7. Run the.bashrc & profile files from the $ prompt for updating the changes